mselbekk11/project-1-blackjack/README.md

 ## Roadblocks

-- None that I can currently see
+- The biggest challenge I see is figuring out the logic.
+It needs to comprise of the games rules and be able to adapt for different scenarios